 Pablo Escobar’s grave is relatively easy to get to.
 The easiest way is to take the Medellín Metro Line A south to Sabaneta station.

-Escobar’s grave is located about a 7-10-minute walk from the Sabaneta metro station.
+Escobar’s grave is located in Cemetario Jardines Montesacro, which is about a 7-10-minute walk from the Sabaneta metro station.
 You walk west from the metro station until you cross the Autopista.

 Take a left and you’ll soon see the entrance to Cemetario Jardines Montesacro on the right.
 As you enter look for the following sign.